anttih/Sham/README.md

     $stub('foo');
     $stub->calls('__invoke', 'foo')->once(); // true

-Return values can be set just like for method calls.
+Return values for `__invoke` calls can be set just like for method calls.
 Either:

     $stub->__invoke->returns('return value');
     $stub(); // 'return value'

-or simply just:
+or using a convenience method `returns()` on the stub itself:

     $stub->returns('return value');
     $stub(); // 'return value'